Javid Huseynov: Career

 Huseynov was born in Jabrayil, Soviet Union.

 During the summer of 2012, Huseynov moved to TFF First League side Adana Demirspor, signing a two-year contract.

 On 5 July 2014, Huseynov signed a one-year contract with Gabala.

 Following Huseynov's release from jail, he re-signed with Gabala on 17 October 2016, until the end of the 2016–17 season.

 On 1 June 2019, Huseynov left Gabala by mutual consent, signing a two-year contract with Zira FK the same day.

 Huseynov was released by Gabala on 11 June 2021.

+In 2021, Javid Huseynov founded the football club Jabrayil.
+Currently, the club competes in the Azerbaijan First League.

+Managerial career

+After ending his football career, Huseynov began his coaching career.
+He worked as an assistant coach at the Azerbaijan Premier League side Turan Tovuz in 2024.
+On November 11, 2024, his contract with the club was terminated by mutual agreement, and on the same day, he was appointed as the head coach of Sabail.

+On March 16, 2025, at the press conference held after the Azerbaijan Premier League match, in which Sabail lost 1-2 to Neftçi, Javid Huseynov sharply criticized the club's management.
+A few hours after this criticism, the club announced Huseynov's dismissal.

 Murder of Rasim Aliyev

 In 2015, when Gabala won a qualifier to the Europa League against the Greek-Cypriot team Apollon Limassol, Huseynov raised the Turkish flag, which was a provocative gesture towards the Greek-Cypriotic fans and made an obscene gesture at a journalist who questioned the act.
 An Azerbajaini journalist, Rasim Aliyev, reported on the incident and harshly criticized Huseynov as “ignorant and unable to behave himself”.
-On 31 May 2016, the court found him guilty of being an accessory to the murder after the fact and not reporting a crime and sentenced to four years of imprisonment.
+Aliyev was subsequently murdered.
+On 31 May 2016, the court found him Huseynov guilty of accessory to the murder after the fact and not reporting a crime and sentenced to four years of imprisonment.